Your expandable, ultra-high definition recording system.

 With the Quantum, your audio interface is an integrated extension of your recording environment.
 The perfect companion for any recording software, the Quantum 2 comes equipped with Studio One Artist to provide you with a complete recording solution.
 Launch Studio One®, and you’ll find full preamp control integrated into your recording environment.
 Need to track away from your computer?
-Launch Studio One Remote on your iPad®.
+Launch Studio One Remote on your iPad® or Android™ tablet.

 Quantum customers get 50% off upgrades to Studio One Professional.